alexrobertsonuk/ga4-for-content-designers/docs/exploration-setup.md

 Common metrics include:

-- **Views** – total number of times a page or screen was loaded
+- "Views" – total number of times a page or screen was loaded
-- **Total users** – number of unique users during the selected date range
+- "Total users" – number of unique users during the selected date range
-- **New users** – number of unique users who interacted for the first time
+- "New users" – number of unique users who interacted for the first time
-- **Event count** – number of times a tracked event occurred
+- "Event count" – number of times a tracked event occurred

-## Consistent use of 'Total users'
+## Consistent use of "Total users"

 This guide focuses on identifying patterns and differences in behaviour to support design insight and decision-making, rather than reporting exact audience numbers.

-For that reason, **Total users** is used as the default metric in most examples.
+For that reason, "Total users" is used as the default metric in most examples.

 Google defines Total users as the number of unique users who triggered any event during the selected date range.